Louisiana vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 25, 2021

 Louisiana Stats and Trends

-- Louisiana has one win against the spread in three games this season.
+- So far this year Louisiana has one win against the spread.

-- This season, the Ragin' Cajuns have one ATS win in two games as a favorite of 14 points or more.
+- The Ragin' Cajuns have been favored by 14 points or more two times this season and covered the spread in one of them.

-- Louisiana's games this year have gone over the point total one time in three opportunities (33.3%).
+- Louisiana's games this year have gone over the total in one out of three opportunities (33.3%).

 - The Ragin' Cajuns have turned the ball over three times this season, three more turnovers than the Eagles have forced (0).